Facebook adds women, minority-owned banks for IPO

-March 8 Facebook Inc added several women- and minority-owned investment banks to the roster of underwriters for its initial public offering, following in the footsteps of General Motors Co and Goldman Sachs Group Inc, which did the same during their own offerings.
+Facebook Inc FB.N added several women- and minority-owned investment banks to the roster of underwriters for its initial public offering, following in the footsteps of General Motors Co (GM.N) and Goldman Sachs Group Inc (GS.N), which did the same during their own offerings.

-The No. 1 online social media network, which filed an amended IPO registration statement with the U.S. Securities and Exchange Commission on Wednesday, has hired 31 banks as underwriters for its $5 billion IPO, expected to value the company at up to $100 billion

-Among the women- and minority-owned firms included in the deal are New York-based banks CastleOak Securities, Williams Capital Group and M.R.
-Beal & Co, and Chicago-based Loop Capital Markets.

 "Wall Street tries to do what looks good on high-profile IPOs, and it will not go unnoticed that Facebook has chosen to bring in minority underwriters," said Scott Sweet, senior managing partner at IPO Boutique.